Give to the Max Day Results

 We had a wonderful first Give to the Max Day!

 Each year, generous supporters celebrate Give to the Max Day by making their online donation on GiveMN.org.
 The generosity on this day makes a difference far beyond the 24-hour giving event.
 Their giving has allowed us to do the work we get the privilege to do.
-While we don't have the final total, we wanted to express our sincere gratitude for our supporters and their dedication to GOD’S CHILD.
-Being our first year participating in GTMD, we are pretty proud of our success.
+We have raised $15,944, being our first year participating in GTMD, we are pretty proud of our success.
+We wanted to express our sincere gratitude for our supporters and their dedication to GOD’S CHILD.

 Although Give to the Max Day is over, our generous donor will continue to match funds through the end of the year.
 Keep your eyes open for more ways to help GCP and the women & children we serve.
 More to come!